riblidezso/dla_sim/README.md

 ### Calculating the objects  fractal dimension

 I calculate the objects fractal dimension using the [Correlation dimension](https://en.wikipedia.org/wiki/Correlation_dimension).
+The expected result is $D=1.71$ .

+### Calculating the objects multifractal spectrum

+Simply using the definition, and multiple pivot points.
+The distances are running from 20 to 50.
+Vicsek et al uses 100x cutting at the edges, I don't have that large aggregate.

+References

+* Vicsek, T., F. Family, and P. Meakin.
+"Multifractal geometry of diffusion-limited aggregates."
+EPL (Europhysics Letters) 12.3 (1990): 217.

 ---